govcms-training/site-builder/unit-1-functional-analysis/ex-1-3-place-welcome-message-block.md

 After the page is saved, you’ll be redirected to the _Block Layout_ page.
 If you have multiple blocks assigned to the same region (such as Footer Top), these can be rearranged on that page.
 Press the _Save blocks_ button.

-Now go to the homepage of your site and view your new welcome message/block in the second sidebar.
+Now go to the homepage of your site and view your new welcome message/block in the footer.

 > **Tip:** Blocks aren’t content so they won’t be displayed in the content listing.
 To view all custom blocks go to _Structure_ → _Block layout_ → _Custom block library_ .